- About Us

 If a student is on student disciplinary probation, they are not required to resign from organizations in which they are already a member (unless required as a condition of the probation), but they may not join a new organization, hold an office nor represent the university while on probation.
 For more detailed information, contact the Department of Student Life.

 All activities sponsored by student organizations that occur on University property must be approved by the Department of Student Life staff.
-Activity permits for holding activities on university property and reserving University facilities are available on-line at http://studentlife.mst.edu/ or in the Department of Student Life office in the Havener Center.
+Activity permits for holding activities on university property and reserving University facilities are available on-line via orgsync.mst.edu uner the events tab for each organization.

 Alcoholic beverages: Recognized student organizations shall comply with all state and federal laws and local ordinances regulating the sale, possession and consumption of alcoholic beverages.
 It is a violation of Missouri law for any person under the age of 21 to purchase, attempt to purchase, or have in their possession any alcoholic beverages.
 It is also a violation of Missouri law to sell alcoholic beverages without the appropriate licenses.
 It is a violation of University regulations to use, sell, purchase, or serve alcoholic beverages on University property unless specifically approved by the Chancellor or designee.

 The possession, use, and/or consumption of alcoholic beverages by University-recognized student organizations and at campus events, must conform to policies established by the Board of Curators, Missouri S&T, local ordinances, and state law.
 (This includes clubs, organizations, and campus events that include but are not limited to, professional societies, academic honoraries, athletic teams, service, departmental, and social organizations, and booster club and alumni events.)

 Consumption and purchase of alcoholic beverages by minors (people under the age of 21) and selling or giving alcoholic beverages to minors is prohibited by law.

 Alcohol shall not be a part of new membership recruitment programs.